Skip to 0 minutes and 0 seconds Trachoma Action Plans

-Skip to 0 minutes and 28 secondsis a tool that a country can use to: - Meet its specific need to eliminate trachoma and - Align this with strategic plans for health, water, sanitation, education and community development.
-Large countries may have sub national TAPs.
+Skip to 0 minutes and 27 seconds is a tool that a country can use to: - Meet its specific need to eliminate trachoma, and - align this with strategic plans for health, water, sanitation, education and community development.
+Large countries may produce sub national TAPs.
 A TAP is a realistic, strategic plan for eliminating trachoma as a public health problem.

-Skip to 1 minute and 43 secondsfinds: - A prevalence of trachomatous trichiasis of greater than 1 person per 1000 population - Or, a prevalence of active trachoma [trachomatous inflammation-follicular] of more than 5% in children aged 1-9 [years].
+Skip to 1 minute and 47 seconds has: - A prevalence of TT (trachomatous trichiasis) of greater than 0.2% of all adults aged 15 years and above. - Or, a prevalence of TF (trachomatous inflammation–follicular) of 5% or greater in children aged 1 to 9 years.
 Who is involved in a TAP?

 Trachoma Action Plans